 Structural Movement

 Repair Category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, Rot and Infestation

 Repair Category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Condensation is evident in places.
+Such dampness can often be alleviated by achieving balanced levels of heating and ventilation.
+This can be monitored and should the dampness condition persist, damp specialist contractors can advise further.